Labuan is popular among experienced scuba divers for its four exciting wreck diving sites located within Labuan Marine Park.

 The Australian Wreck provides an atmospheric dive thanks to the combination of rich coral growth, less-than-10-meter visibility, skeletal remains of the vessel, her tragic end and reputation of being haunted.

-Originally a Dutch passenger and cargo steamer built in 1890, it was scuttled by the Dutch during WWII to prevent the Japanese from taking it over.
-However, the enterprising Japanese army managed to salvage it, renaming it ‘Imbari Maru’ and the ship returned to service as a cargo vessel.
+Originally a Dutch passenger and cargo steamer built in 1900, it was scuttled by the Dutch during WWII to prevent the Japanese from taking it over.
+However, the enterprising Japanese army managed to salvage it, renaming it ‘Imabari Maru’ and the ship returned to service as a cargo vessel.

 Cement Wreck (MV Tung Hwuang)

-The Cement Wreck received its name because the ship in question sank while transporting cement to Brunei for the construction of the Sultan’s new palace.
+The Cement Wreck received its name because the ship in question sank in 1980 while transporting cement to Brunei for the construction of the Sultan’s new palace.

 Offering great underwater views with its top half covered by a coral garden and playing host to a wide variety of lively aquatic creatures, the Cement Wreck is also known to provide occasional whale shark sightings to lucky divers.